nanotelegram/news-scraper/README.md

 ## news-scraper
-This application scrapes news from a third-party website
+This application scrapes article from a third-party website, saves articles, saves comments to the aticles, remove comments from the articles and remove the saved aticles.